houseofcat/turbocookedrabbit/README.md

 }
 ```

-The problem here in lies that the message could leave you slightly blind as to what is in your queue!
-I tried to enhance this process, by including a wrapper.
+The problem here is that the message could leave you blinded by the dark!
+I tried to enhance this process, by wrapping your bits.
 If you wrap your message, it is always of type **models.ModdedLetter**.

-The following...
+The following change (with the above code)...

 ```golang
 wrapData = true